Measuring Water Content in Vegetation

 DARWin SP Data Acquisition software is included with every spectrometer and spectroradiometer.
 DARWin includes a pulldown menu for access to 19 vegetation indices including NDVI, NDWI, and WBI.

 The PSR+ is designed for field use in vegetation reseaerch.
 The unit is lightweight and portable with two Li-ion batteries for a full day in the field, and no moving optical parts to breakdown.
-High resolution and unmatched sensitivity (NER specifications) make the PSR+ the spectroradiometer of choice for critical field work, including measuring water content in leaves with our leaf clip and ILM-105 light source.
+High resolution and unmatched sensitivity (NER specifications) make the PSR+ the spectroradiometer of choice for critical field work, including measuring water content in leaves with our leaf clip.